arshinsikka/CS4248_G02_QA/README.md

 **Fine-tuned RoBERTa-base model (4.5GB):** [Download from Google Drive](https://drive.google.com/file/d/1XNCI0GWPADil13jA2u0uug43mSDTsnA6/view?usp=sharing)

+**Automatic Download:** The `run_complete_workflow.py` script will automatically download and extract the model if it's not found.
+No manual download needed when using the workflow script!

-After downloading, extract to `models/roberta_base_d2e5_wd01_ep2_acc2/`.
+**Manual Download:** If you prefer to download manually, extract the zip file to `models/roberta_base_d2e5_wd01_ep2_acc2/`.
 This is the baseline model used for all experiments.

 ## Setup